alextanhongpin/ideas/README.md

 ## Exposing schemas

 Given a hypothetical api endpoint `/foods` which return foods, we can have an equivalent schema endpoint `/schemas/foods` that returns the JSON Schema of the resource.

+## Intelligent API as a Service

+Spam, NER, Search, Viterbi, Markov Chain, Bandit, Recommendation, Sentiment Analysis API for real-world use cases.